cac-t-u-s/cac-t-u-s.github.io/pages/session.md

 This tab lists all external libraries that are detected by the environment.
 Notice the different icons for libraries that are loaded (brown, with a green label), and not loaded (grey/disabled).

-=> Double click on a library to load it, and brows its contents just like in the previous tab.
+&rarr; Double click on a library to load it, and brows its contents just like in the previous tab.

 <img src="session_img/session-libs.png">